moorelabvanderbilt/moorelabwiki/mouses/room-procedures.md

 This page is a set of guides on how to do various random stuff in the mouse room.

+# Water restriction
+### Lix-it
+The Lix-it is a small metal stopper that can be placed on individual slots in the racks to prevent the cage in that slot from accessing the water coming in from the wall.
+If a Lix-it is placed on a cage's water source, the cage *must* have a water bottle in it, since otherwise the mice will die of thirst.

+### No-water rack
+One of the racks in 7216E
 # Clean supplies (cages, bottles, etc.)
 Clean supplies are found in a room at the very end of the floor, furthest from the elevators.
 It's hard to miss, because it says **CLEAN SUPPLIES** on the door.

 Get cages, bottles, and cage card holders from this room if the ones in our room/suite run out.

 # Dirty cages
 Dirty cages should not be left in a mouse room.
 If the suite does not have a dirty cage cart, carry the dirty cages to the end of the hallway, to the left of the clean supplies room.
-There should be a large cage cart where you can place dirty cages.
+There is a large cage cart where you can place dirty cages.

 # Room levels/Moving between rooms
 The rooms are numbered according to their level of cleanliness.
 The lower the number, the more sterile the room is.